Aligned but Stereotypical? How System Prompts Shape Demographic Bias in LLM-Based Text-to-Image Models: Implementation Details of

-We provide the exact meta instructions used as inputs to the LVLMs for each model in Table~\ref{tab:app:meta}.
-As described in the main paper, these meta instructions are designed to elicit chain-of-thought reasoning from the LVLM, enabling it to identify potential biases and subsequently generate revised system prompts.
-All experiments in this work are conducted using a temperature of 0.7.
+We provide the exact meta instructions used as inputs to the LLMs for each model in Tab.~\ref{tab:app:meta}.
+As described in the main paper, these meta instructions are designed to elicit CoT reasoning from the LLM, enabling it to identify potential biases and subsequently generate revised system prompts.